-The six memberships for officers of research shall be apportioned by the University Senate biennially as follows: four among officers of research members designated as senior research scientist or senior research scholar, Lamont research professor, research scientist or research scholar, Lamont associate research professor, associate research scientist or associate research scholar, and Lamont assistant research professor; one additional research officer member shall be elected from those persons designated as postdoctoral research fellow; and one additional research officer member shall be elected from those persons designated senior staff associate or staff associate. - e.
-Representatives from affiliated institutions Each of the affiliated institutions shall choose representatives from among their respective Faculties to serve as members in such manner as each of them may determine.
+The six memberships for officers of research shall be apportioned by the University Senate biennially as follows: four among officers of research members designated as senior research scientist or senior research scholar, Lamont research professor, research scientist or research scholar, Lamont associate research professor, associate research scientist or associate research scholar, and Lamont assistant research professor; one additional research officer member shall be elected from those persons designated as postdoctoral research scientist, postdoctoral research scholar, or postdoctoral research fellow; and one additional research officer member shall be elected from those persons designated senior staff associate or staff associate.

+e.
+Representatives from affiliated institutions

+Each of the affiliated institutions shall choose representatives from among their respective Faculties to serve as members in such manner as each of them may determine.